mts7/static-site-template/README.md

 1. Update the variables in `static-site/vars.tf`.
 2. Update all the `todo` or `TODO` references in the `static-site/backend.tf` file.
+3. Verify `create-tfstate-backend-bucket.sh` uses the same bucket name as in `backend.tf`.
+4. Execute `./scripts/create-tfstate-backend-bucket.sh` to create the bucket.
-3. Run `terraform init` from the `static-site` directory to initialize the Terraform infrastructure.
+5. Run `terraform init` from the `static-site` directory to initialize the Terraform infrastructure.
-   1. The S3 bucket might need to exist before initializing Terraform.
-   If it does, this static site template should attempt to create the bucket.

-### Vue

-Update all the `TODO` and `todo` references with the corresponding values.
-- index.ts
-- App.vue
-- google-tag-manager.js
-- package.json
-- index.html

-### Yarn

-Run `yarn install` in the root directory to install the packages.

 ## Notes